-Investigation of Nonaxisymmetric Endwall Contouring and Three-Dimensional Airfoil Design in a 1.5 Stage Axial Turbine—Part II: Experimental Validation
+Investigation of Nonaxisymmetric Endwall Contouring and Three-Dimensional Airfoil Design in a 1.5-Stage Axial Turbine—Part I: Design and Novel Numerical Analysis Method

 Dachauer Strasse 665,

 Contributed by the International Gas Turbine Institute (IGTI) of ASME for publication in the JOURNAL OF TURBOMACHINERY.
-Manuscript received November 23, 2014; final manuscript received December 17, 2014; published online February 3, 2015.
-Editor: Kenneth C. Hall.
+Manuscript received November 20, 2014; final manuscript received December 11, 2014; published online February 3, 2015.
+Editor: Ronald Bunker.